The Fire Element

 Protect Your Heart

-In TCM, the heart is closely associated with the fire element.
 It is important to take care of your heart health during the summer.
-Engage in activities that promote relaxation, such as meditation, deep breathing exercises, or gentle yoga.
+Engage in activities that promote relaxation, such as meditation, yoga nidra, deep breathing exercises, gentle yoga, sound bath or massage.
 Adequate rest and quality sleep are also crucial for maintaining a healthy heart.

 Balance Activity and Rest